Empowered Spaces Community Garden

 1. Sign up with a self-determined sliding-scale annual membership fee.
 See below for how to sign up.

-2. Sign up to attend the garden workdays that work in your schedule.
+2. Attend the garden workdays that fit your schedule.

-3. All garden members will receive a small basket of fresh produce on harvest days during growing seasons.
+3. Receive a small basket of produce during harvest seasons

-Sign up with a self-determined sliding-scale annual membership fee, or make a one-time donation to the garden.
+Sign up with a self-determined, sliding-scale annual membership fee, or make a one-time investment in the garden.

 1. Venmo - to Kelly Caul (@EmpoweredSpaces).